runetopic/osrs-server/README.md

 # Project structure

-The server is broken up into multiple modules to make things easier to manage and test indivudual components.
+The server is broken up into multiple modules to make things easier to manage and test individual components.

 - [application](/application) (This is used to bootstrap and launch the server.
 This ties all of the modules together using guice)
 - [cache](/cache) (This is the module responsible for managing the game files)